Electricity balance sheet; supply and consumption

 Provisional figures: the second month after the end of the reporting period.

-Revised provisional figures: not later than December of the year following the reporting year.
+Revised provisional figures: June of the year following the reporting year.

 Description topics